mmoayyed/mmoayyed.github.io/_posts/2016-10-04-casbootoverlay.md

 1. Run the CAS web application as an executable WAR via a `java -jar <cas-war-file>` type of command.
 2. Deploy the `<cas-war-file>` into an external container of choice, such as Apache Tomcat.
-3. [**NEW**] Run the CAS web application as an executable WAR via the Spring Boot's Maven/Gradle plugin, though you may be interested in [this issue](https://github.com/apereo/cas/issues/2334).
+3. [**NEW**] Run the CAS web application as an executable WAR via the Spring Boot's Maven/Gradle plugin.

 <script async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <ins class="adsbygoogle"